 Exodus 23:16 Celebrate the Festival of Harvest with the first-fruits of the crops you sow in your field.
 Celebrate the Festival of Ingathering at the end of the year, when you gather in your crops from the field.

 But at other times it’s a reminder of our responsibility to others:

 Leviticus 23: 22 When you reap the harvest of your land, do not reap to the very edges of your field or gather the gleanings of your harvest.
 Leave them for the poor and for the foreigner residing among you.
 I am the LORD your God.

 Scripture has always been concerned about those on the margins.
 Rowan Williams describes this concern as a mark of discipleship (take a read of his book, Being Disciples).
 If we’re to follow Jesus then we follow where he went, be with the people that he spent time with.

 Rowan also talks about seeing each person as a gift and looking for the Christ in them.
-And that the truly spiritual person is the one who changes the landscape for others, who cast a new light on everything.
+And that the truly spiritual person is the one who changes the landscape for others, who casts a new light on everything.

 So, as we celebrate Harvest and give thanks for what we’ve been given may we in turn think about what we give back.
 May we be a thin place for others, spreading a new light and changing landscapes for those we encounter.
-And may we not just remember those on the margins but be there alongside too, recognising the Christ in those we meet.
+And may we not just remember those on the margins but be there alongside them too, recognising the Christ in those we meet.